Visit the traditional home of the British Monarchy

 Dazzling State Rooms filled with magnificent treasures and fine English and French furniture.
 The historic Gold State Coach.
 Paintings by Rembrandt and Rubens.
-It can only be Buckingham Palace – official London residence of Her Majesty, Queen Elizabeth II, and one of the most popular stops for Big Bus Tours.
+It can only be Buckingham Palace – traditionally the official London residence of the reigning British monarch, and one of the most popular stops for Big Bus Tours.

 Fit for Kings and Queens since 1703

 Originally known as Buckingham House, the building at the heart of today's palace used to be a grand London townhouse built for the Duke of Buckingham in 1703.
-In 1761, George III turned it into a private residence for Queen Charlotte, which became known as ‘The Queen's House’.
+In 1761, King George III turned it into a private residence for Queen Charlotte, and it became known as ‘The Queen's House’.

 During the last years of George IV's reign, architect John Nash enlarged Buckingham House into the imposing U-shaped Buckingham Palace we know today, with further alterations designed by Edward Blore.
 You’ll recognise the famous balcony on the East front, from which the Royal Family wave to the crowds below.

 Fascinating history.
 Regal glory